 The best places to find out about events are our Facebook Page, this website, our bulletin board in the ELW lobby, and in our newsletter.
 If you ever have any concerns or questions about events, don’t hesitate to contact an ESS executive!

 The ESS runs one charity per semester:

-- Spring: Order of Pi – the most noble Order of Pi happens on pi week, the week around March 14th (3.14); the Order pi’s people in the face for donations to the Queen Alexandra Foundation for Children
+- Spring: Order of Pi – the most noble Order of Pi happens on pi week, the week around March 14th (3.14); the Order pi’s people in the face for donations to the Children’s Health Foundation

 - Summer: Siege Week – fire a siege weapon for a small donation to Engineers Without Borders.